someoneme/get_updates_tvseries/README.md

 - MySQLdb for MySQLdb

 This application can be run in GUI as well as CLI mode.
 These are the snapshots of this application run on macOS High Sierra

 ![GUI Mode](https://github.com/someoneme/get_updates_tvseries/blob/master/Screenshots/GUI.png "Get updates")

+The server email and password will contain the email id and password of the sender.
+The email address of the recepient will be contained in the third row.
+All the TV Series titles will be written in the box separated by a comma.